stan-dev/stanc3/README.md

-# A Starting Point for a New Stan Compiler
+# A New Stan-to-C++ Compiler
-This repo contains some initial work on a new compiler for Stan, written in OCaml.
+This repo contains work in progress on a new compiler for Stan, written in OCaml.

 ## To Get Started
 The project has the following prerequisites: